containers/podman/docs/source/markdown/podman-untag.1.md

 **podman image untag** *image* [*name*[:*tag*]...]

 ## DESCRIPTION
 Remove one or more names from an image in the local storage.
 The image can be referred to by ID or reference.
-If a no name is specified, all names are removed the image.
-If a specified name is a short name and does not include a registry `localhost/` will be prefixed (e.g., `fedora` -> `localhost/fedora`).
-If a specified name does not include a tag `:latest` will be appended (e.g., `localhost/fedora` -> `localhost/fedora:latest`).
+If no name is specified, all names are removed from the image.
+If a specified name is a short name and does not include a registry, `localhost/` will be prefixed (e.g., `fedora` -> `localhost/fedora`).
+If a specified name does not include a tag, `:latest` will be appended (e.g., `localhost/fedora` -> `localhost/fedora:latest`).

 ## OPTIONS